bukot/tintintoril/README.md

                     aliases

                in combat.tt
-                    revamped alias t<digit> for targeting to work better and report via local says
+                    revamped alias t&lt;digit&gt; for targeting to work better and report via local says

                in rogue.tt
-                    changed app alias to app <wep> <poison> if poison is omitted it will default to the last poison used.  if no other poison was used previously throws an error.
+                    changed app alias to app &lt;wep&gt; &lt;poison&gt; if poison is omitted it will default to the last poison used.  if no other poison was used previously throws an error.